HogJonny-AMZN/CO3DEX/_posts/2023-01-17-image_based_lighting.md

 6. When you start the Editor, it will start the Asset Processor.
 You can find it in the system tray.
 Allow it to finish processing assets, then the Editor will start.

-7. When the Editor is open, create a new level, I called mine "HDRi_test"

-   1. The default level looks like this
+7. When the Editor is open, create a new level, I called mine "HDRi_test".
+The default level looks like this:

 <img src="/assets/img/posts/2023-01-17-image_based_lighting-assets/2023-01-08-22-47-40-image.png" width="512px" title="Open 3D Engine default level" alt="o3de-default-level" data-align="inline">